Eligibility Criteria

 Outlines eligibility criteria necessary for North Carolina nursing assistant certification

-Light Duty
+Light Duty Policy

-Eligibility Route
+Eligibility Routes

 E1 – North Carolina State-Approved Nurse Aide I Trained Candidates

-All candidates who have successfully completed a North Carolina state-approved Nurse Aide I training program.
+Candidates who have successfully completed a North Carolina state-approved Nurse Aide I training program.

 E3 – North Carolina State-Approved Refresher Course Trained Candidates